ugr-sail/sinergym/docs/source/pages/wrappers.rst

 - It includes the last unnormalized observation as an environment attribute, which is useful for logging.

-- It provides access to the means and standard deviations used for normalization calibration, thus addressing the low-level issues found in the original wrapper.
+- It provides access to the means, standard deviations and count values used for normalization calibration, thus addressing the low-level issues found in the original wrapper.

+  - The **mean** and **variance** values are used to normalize the observations following the Welford algorithm.

+  - The **count** value is used to weigh the updates of the calibrations.
+The higher the number of interactions, the higher this value becomes, which causes the calibration updates to become progressively smoother.
+This is important to use if the environment has already been calibrated previously.
+This value is only used when automatic update is enabled.

 - Similarly, these calibration values can be set via a method or within the wrapper constructor.
-These values can be specified either as a list or as ``numpy`` array, or simply writing the file path generated.
+These values can be specified either as a list or as ``numpy`` array in mean and variance and a float in count, or simply writing the file path generated.
 See :ref:`API reference` for more information.

 - Automatic calibration can be enabled or disabled when interacting with the environment, allowing the calibration to remain static rather than adaptive.
 This is useful for model evaluation.

-In addition, this wrapper saves the **mean and standard deviation** values as part of the *Sinergym* output.
+In addition, this wrapper saves the **count, mean and standard deviation** values as part of the *Sinergym* output.
 These can be used when loading and a evaluating a trained model.

 An example of its use can be found in :ref:`Loading and evaluating a trained model`.
 It is also important that normalization calibration update is disabled during evaluation.